lhthang96/aws_iot_playground/README.md

 # Setup

-This project uses AWS Cognito for authentication and authorization, to keep it simple, we can configure an identity pool to allow unauthenticated identities.
+This project uses AWS Cognito for authentication, to keep it simple, we can configure an identity pool to allow unauthenticated identities.

 Ref: https://serverlessguru.com/blog/part-one-serverless-real-time-reactjs-app-aws-iot-mqtt